jptac/howl/README.md

 ## TPC protocol
-The following TPC messages are known by the protocl.
+The following TPC messages are known by the protocol.
 An example implementation can be found in [libhowl](https://github.com/project-fifo/libhowl).

 ```
 {msg, Channel, Msg}